-Travel by train between Warsaw, Poland and Berlin, Germany is: Partially open.
+Travel between Warsaw, Poland and Berlin, Germany by train is: Unrestricted.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Poland
+International entry status: Entry is unrestricted for citizens and permanent residents of Poland

-The restriction level for your return train to Warsaw, Poland from Berlin is: Partially open.
+The current restriction level for your return trip by train from Berlin to Warsaw is: Unrestricted

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 1/28/22.
-Remember to check the latest COVID-19 travel safety regulations for your train to Warsaw from Berlin closer to your date of departure here here.
+Last checked on 11/6/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Warsaw from Berlin here.